Space-Time Adaptive Beamforming for Satellite Communications: Harnessing Doppler as New Signaling Dimensions: Conclusion

 \section{Conclusion}

 This paper established the fundamental performance limits of MU-MIMO in LoS-dominant LEO satellite channels by linking user crowding to the conditioning of the Vandermonde channel matrix through a balls-and-bins abstraction.
 Our analysis revealed a sharp density threshold beyond which spatial ZF precoding provably collapses.
 To overcome this limitation, we proposed STAB, which exploits residual Doppler shifts as an additional degree of freedom, and developed the SDS algorithm for joint space-Doppler user scheduling.
-Both asymptotic analysis and finite-dimensional simulations confirmed that STAB with SDS achieves substantial sum rate gains over conventional methods in dense user regimes.
-Future work can extend this framework to coordinated multi-satellite systems, with a focus on joint user association and resource allocation in the space-Doppler domain.
+Both asymptotic analysis and finite-dimensional simulations confirmed that STAB with SDS achieves substantial sum rate gains over conventional methods in dense user regimes. {Future work could extend this framework to multi-satellite systems, addressing asynchronous arrivals due to propagation delays and Doppler ambiguities arising when STAB uses Doppler for user discrimination.}

 \appendices